Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

-    If check_circular is true, then lists, dicts, and custom encoded objects will be checked for circular references during encoding to prevent an infinite recursion (which would cause an OverflowError).
+    If check_circular is true, then lists, dicts, and custom encoded objects will be checked for circular references during encoding to prevent an infinite recursion (which would cause an RecursionError).
     Otherwise, no such check takes place.

     If allow_nan is true, then NaN, Infinity, and -Infinity will be